kasplex/sdk-kiwi/README.md

 - **Multi-Signature Wallet Support**: Implement enhanced security with multi-signature wallet functionality.
 - **Message Subscription**: Subscribe to blockchain events, transaction updates, and real-time notifications.

+## Installation
+Node.js Version Requirement: This SDK requires Node.js version 20.13.1 or higher.
+You can check your Node.js version by running:

 ## Getting Started

 To integrate **Kasplex Wallet SDK - Kiwi** into your project, follow these steps: